geocam/geocamUtilWeb/README.rst

 JSON-encoded set of key-value pairs.

 .. o  __BEGIN_LICENSE__
-.. o  Copyright (C) 2008-2010 United States Government as represented by
+.. o Copyright (c) 2015, United States Government, as represented by the
-.. o  the Administrator of the National Aeronautics and Space Administration.
+.. o Administrator of the National Aeronautics and Space Administration.
-.. o  All Rights Reserved.
+.. o All rights reserved.
 .. o  __END_LICENSE__